ganeti/ganeti/man/hbal.rst

   Prints the before and after instance map.
 This is less useful as the node status, but it can help in understanding instance moves.

--o, --oneline
-  Only shows a one-line output from the program, designed for the case when one wants to look at multiple clusters at once and check their status.

-  The line will contain four fields:

-  - initial cluster score
-  - number of steps in the solution
-  - final cluster score
-  - improvement in the cluster score

 -O *name*
   This option (which can be given multiple times) will mark nodes as being *offline*.
 This means a couple of things: